Read Time: 5 minutes

 • Use actions, dialogue, and interactions with other characters to reveal your protagonist’s traits, motivations, and emotions, rather than relying on exposition.
 This creates a more immersive and engaging experience for the audience.

 In “The Silence of the Lambs,” Clarice Starling’s determination, intelligence, and vulnerability are revealed through her actions and conversations with both her mentor, Jack Crawford, and the manipulative Hannibal Lecter.
-These interactions effectively convey her character without relying on lengthy explanations, drawing the audience into her emotional journey.
+These interactions effectively showcase her character without relying on lengthy explanations, drawing the audience into her emotional journey.

 e.
 Incorporate relatable challenges and internal conflicts:

 In “The Lord of the Rings,” Frodo Baggins, an ordinary hobbit, must confront his own fears and weaknesses as he embarks on a quest to destroy the One Ring and save Middle-earth.
-Specific examples that showcase Frodo’s relatable challenges and internal conflicts include his struggle with the corrupting influence of the Ring, as well as his growing sense of despair as the journey becomes increasingly dangerous.

 That’s it for this Saturday.